profguler/profguler.github.io/_pages/research.md

   </p>

   <p>
-  The research activities are organized into seven principal themes.
+  The research activities are organized into six principal themes.
   </p>

 </div>